ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 in Section 10 of {{?RFC8484}} regarding the avoidance of DNS-based references that block the completion of the TLS handshake.

-This document focuses on discovering DoH and DoT Designated Resolvers.
+This document focuses on discovering DoH, DoT, and DoQ Designated Resolvers.
 Other protocols can also use the format defined by {{!I-D.ietf-add-svcb-dns}}.
 However, if any protocol does not involve some form of certificate validation, new validation mechanisms will need to be defined to support validating